AlexShkarin/pyLabLib-cam-control/docs/interface.rst

 .. image:: interface_preferences.png

+The preferences window can be opened using the :ref:`Extras <interface_extras>` button.
 Here you can edit the general software settings.
 These cover all the same items as the :ref:`settings file <settings_file>`, but provides a user-friendly interface for editing these settings.
 This windows has several tabs.
 The first tab controls general settings, which affect all cameras by default.
 The other tabs (one per cameras) allow you override these settings for specific cameras (e.g., choose different color schemes for different cameras), as well as control some camera-specific settings.
 Here are the generic settings:

 - ``Compact interface``: switche between the standard four-panel and the more compact three-panel layouts.
 - ``Color theme``: select different interface and color therems (based of `qdarkstyle <https://github.com/ColinDuquesnoy/QDarkStyleSheet>`__).